robbintt/outlines/references/html5-phonegap-for-ios.md

 I read somewhere that phonegap CLI is easier once you downaload the ios and android SDKs.

+### Issues (All heresay at this point)

+These issues are mostly around game dev focusing on 60fps games.

+There is less criticism for business apps.

+- a lot of intermittent problems (sound issues, android issues)
+- issues with having a high number of elements
+- issues on phones older than iphone 6 and similar android generations
+- may not use canvas and webgl due to the type of iphone browser emulation?
+    -

+### Alternatives for game dev

 1. Get an apple developer account - individual is faster